nomnomab/lc-rolling-giant/README.md

   - Higher chance = higher chance to get picked
   - The names are what you see in the terminal
   - `Vow:45,March:45,Rend:54,Dine:65,Offense:45,Titan:65`
+- `SpawnInAny` - If the Rolling Giant can spawn on any level
+- `SpawnInAnyChance` - The chance for the Rolling Giant to spawn in any level
 - `CanSpawnInside` - If the Rolling Giant should spawn inside the dungeon
 - `CanSpawnOutside` - If the Rolling Giant should spawn outside
 - `DisableOutsideAtNight` - If the Rolling Giant will turn off if it is outside at night.